vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 For information about the supported upgrade paths for all versions of vSphere Integrated Containers, see Upgrade Paths in the [VMware Product Interoperability Matrices](https://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php#upgrade&solution=149).

 **NOTE**: You cannot upgrade between untagged, open source builds of the same release.
 For example, you cannot upgrade from an earlier,  open source build of 1.4.1 to the official 1.4.1 release.
-You can only upgrade from one x.y.z release to another.
+You can only upgrade from one official release to another.
+Upgrading from one tagged open source build to another is possible but is not supported.

 **Prerequisites**